Skip to Content

 Storage

-If you'd like to refrigerate it, the vinegar will last for up to 6 months.
+If you want to refrigerate it, the vinegar lasts up to 6 months.

 Tips for Making this Recipe